Symptoms differ from person to person and by type of scleroderma.

 |Copyright © Nucleus Medical Media, Inc.|

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Diagnosis is based on changes in the skin.

 - CT scan

-- Prostanoids—drugs that control the immune system
+- Suppress the immune system

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.